CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 ```

 #### How the switch-case condition works in JavaScript?
-The switch statement executes a block of code depending on different cases.
-The switch statement evaluates an expression, matching the expression's value to a case clause (using the strict comparison, ===), and executes statements associated with that case, as well as statements in cases that follow the matching case.
+The switch statement executes a block of code depending on different cases, matching the expression's value to a case clause (using the strict comparison, ===), and executes statements associated with that case, as well as statements in cases that follow the matching case.

-If no matching case clause is found, the program looks for the optional default clause, and if found, transfers control to that clause, executing the associated statements.
+If no matching case clause is found, the program looks for the optional **default** clause, and if found, transfers control to that clause, executing the associated statements.
 If no default clause is found, the program continues execution at the statement following the end of switch.

-The optional break statement associated with each case label ensures that the program breaks out of switch once the matched statement is executed and continues execution at the statement following switch.
+The optional **break** statement associated with each case label ensures that the program breaks out of switch once the matched statement is executed and continues execution at the statement following switch.
 If break is omitted, the program continues execution at the next statement in the switch statement.

 **Syntax:**
 ```javascript